 - 1 to 2 avocados, cubed Add to list

-Stir in avocado, lime juice and remaining cilantro.
-Season additionally with salt and/or pepper and additional spices, if necessary.
+Stir in avocados, lime juice and remaining cilantro.
+Season with salt and pepper and additional spices, if necessary.

 Use less if you prefer milder soup.
 If the powder is unavailable, use a whole dried chipotle pepper, soaked in hot water until soft, and minced.